ecofaith writings

 What is "ecofaith?"

-Ecofaith is a shorthand was of exploring the connection between faith and the ecos, our home, Earth.
+Ecofaith explores the connection between faith and the ecos, our home, Earth.
 Faith includes at least theology, spirituality, and justice, so these talks and papers cover ecospirituality, ecotheology, and ecojustice.

 These talks are more personal, or for specific audiences, and reflect my views not necessarily that of the wider Uniting Church.
 They stretch back to the beginning of my ministry, in chronological order.
 The earliest papers explore the nature of church, salvation and so on more generally, and paved the way for my ecofaith work.